jubcohen/Blue-Side/README.md

 ## Development setup

-On VS Code, or any other code editor, go to Blue Side file then run the following command.
+Now, all you need to do to start the application is to run:

 ```sh
 expo start
 ```

-A QR code will apear on the screen.
-Scan it.
-It will take you to the Expo go app to access Blue Side.
+and scanning the resulting QR code with your system camera or QR code reader; or pressing the "a" or "i" keys (to open the app in your Android or iPhone emulator or simulator respectively).

-#### Contact
+### Contact

 Julia Cohen  – juliabcohen@icloud.com